 For the survey questionnaire in the quantitative research, the samples chosen for the purposes of conducting needs analysis of the study were the postgraduate foreign students in three faculties in the university namely, 1.
 Faculty of Science and Technology, 2.
 Faculty of Engineering and 3.
 Faculty of Information Science and Technology.
 There were a total of 482 foreign postgraduates in semester two (academic year 2006/2007) in the particular three faculties in the university.
-The number of 252 foreign postgraduates in semester two was selected for the questionnaire survey out of the total of 482 foreign postgraduates in the three faculties.
-This selection of percentage was 50% of the total foreign students.
+The number of 252 foreign postgraduates in semester two was selected for the questionnaire survey out of the total of 482 foreign students.
 This half of the total population can reveal a significant representation.
 The sampling strategy was based on random sampling.